sylv3on/sylv3on.github.io/content/posts/infosec-communities/index.md

 ---
-title: Infosec Online Communities
+title: Awesome online Infosec Communities you should join
 cover: ./image.jpg
 date: 2020-06-04
-description: My recommendation of some online infosec communities you can join
+description: My recommendation of some online infosec communities you can joincomunitiee
 tags: ["guide", "commmunities", "infosec"]
 ---